cambridge-collection/epsilon-search/README.md

 # Darwin Search API

 This repository is based off [CUDL Search](https://github.com/cambridge-collection/cudl-search).
+The default branch for the darwin release is `darwin-main`. `main` contains cudl-search.

 ## Prerequisites